FinnSkers/The-Portman/docs/README.md

 - DeepSeek AI for advanced reasoning capabilities
 - Groq for fast inference
 - OpenRouter for multi-model API access
-- Pinecone for vector search
+- ChromaDB for vector search
 - The open-source community for inspiration and tools